Final accounts

-Final accounts gives an idea about the profitability and financial position of a business to its management, owners, and other interested parties.
+Final accounts gives an idea about the profitability and financial position of a business to its management, owners, the public and other interested parties.
 All business transactions are first recorded in a journal.
-They are then transferred to a ledger and balanced.
+They are then transferred to a ledger and balanced in a Trial Balance.
 These final tallies are prepared for a specific period.
 The preparation of a final accounting is the last stage of the accounting cycle.
 It determines the financial position of the business.
 Under this, it is compulsory to make a trading account, the profit and loss account, and balance sheet.

 The term "final accounts" includes the trading account, the profit and loss account, and the balance sheet.